Sceptridium dissectum: Taxonomy

 Sceptridium dissectum can be misidentified as Botrypus virginianus (L.) Sw. commonly known rattlesnake fern.
 Botrypus virginianus sporangia looks like a rattle from the tail of a rattlesnake.
 Sceptridium dissectum is also a close relative to the Southern Grapefern or Botrychium biternatum.
 These ferns are part of the Ophioglossales order and Ophioglossaceae, known as the Adder's tongue family.
 There are three ways to help distinguish the cut-leaf grape fern and the rattlesnake fern.
 The first is by size, the rattle snake fern can be found up to two feet tall compared to the cut-leaf fern that can be found up to a foot tall.
 Second the petiole or stalk for a cut-leaf fern is light green while the rattlesnake fern's petiole is pink at the base.

 Sceptridium dissectum (Spreng.)
 Lyon was known as Botrychium dissectum Spreng.
 Sceptridium dissectum became the name of the cutleaf grapefern in 1905.
 Botrychium dissectum held the name from 1804 until 1905.
 Sceptridium dissectum also goes by a few other names such as Botrychium dissectum Spreng. var. obliquum (Muhl. ex Willd.)
 Clute, Botrychium dissectum Spreng. var. oblongifolium (Graves) Broun, Botrychium obliquum Muhl. ex Willd., Botrychium obliquum Muhl. ex Willd. var. elongatum Gilbert & Haberer, Osmunda obliqua (Muhl.)
 Poir., Botrychium ternatum var. obliquum (Muhl.)
 D.C.
 Eaton.

 Distribution and habitat

 Sceptridium dissectum ranges from Minnesota, south to northeastern Texas and across the east coast of the US.
 The habitats of the cutleaf grapefern are woodlands, sandy grasslands, the edge of swamps or ravines.
-One of the favored habitats of these plants are woodlands of deciduous forests where the cutleaf grapefern received winter sun.
+One of the favored habitats of these plants are woodlands of deciduous forests where the cutleaf grapefern receives winter sun.